jdaosavanh/root_trip/README.md

 Bob: 0 miles
 ```

+##My process

+Before any coding is written.
+I first look at how the data should be structured.
+Knowing that there are two commands
+Driver and Trip.
+Driver will register a new Driver in the application.
+Trip will record a trip attributed to a driver.
+Looking at this i should make a Driver class that has a constructor of name and a Trip class that has the record of a trip.
+If this
+was modeled using a data base.
+Driver would have the schema of ID and Name.
+Trip would have the schema of ID, Driver ID, Start time,
+End time, miles driven.

 After I have an idea of how I want the data to be modeled.

 1) Handle the command line input of the file.